 You might love certain aspects of your home, like your bright yellow walls or vintage backsplash.
 However, where you see character, potential buyers might see home improvement projects.

-Painting your home in a neutral color palette, de-cluttering and removing photos and other personal items could help your home sell for more.
+Painting your home in a neutral color palette, de-cluttering and removing photos and other personal items could help you sell your home for more.
 One Zillow report found that homes with bathrooms painted light shades of blue sold for an average of $5,440 more.
-Staging your home also helps: 77 percent of real estate agents said staging helped buyers visualize the home as their own.
+Staging your home also helps: 83% of real estate agents said staging helped buyers visualize the home as their own.

 Dog hair and dust bunnies won’t win buyers.
 Get your home ready to sell by giving it a deep cleaning that includes appliances, windows and carpets.
-A clean house feels like a blank slate, a new beginning.
-If you really want to get it sale-ready, use a cleaning service.
-Professionals will help remove odors, like those from pets or cigarette could make buyers think twice about making an offer.
+If you really want to get your house sale-ready, use a cleaning service.
+Professionals will help remove odors, like those from pets or cigarettes that could make buyers think twice about making an offer.

 Buyers will be turned off if the front door sticks, the stairs squeak or the bathroom faucet drips.
 A long list of repair items could slow the selling process.
 Plus, repairs that are revealed during a home inspection could lead to requests for a price reduction or credit.
-And if the inspection reveals major repairs, buyers could even cancel their contingent contracts altogether.
+If the inspection reveals major repairs, buyers may cancel their contingent contracts altogether.

-Do a walk-through (both inside and out) with your real estate agent.
-Make a list of all of the repairs and maintenance issues that need to be addressed before your home hits the market.
+As you’re getting ready to sell your home, do a walk-through (both inside and out) with your real estate agent.
+Make a list of each repair and maintenance issue that needs to be addressed before you sell your home.

-Selling your house and finding your new home, may not be a simple task but ensuring you have the right coverage in place to protect your new home, vehicles and those who matter most in your world can be when you contact your local Farm Bureau agent.
-Your agent will help ensure you’re covered for life’s unexpected moments.
+Ensure you have the right coverage in place to protect your new home, vehicles and those who matter most.
+Contact your local Farm Bureau agent for help ensuring you’re covered for life’s unexpected moments.